 Kitchen Tip: You can also swap out the white beans entirely and opt for black eyed peas or chickpeas, or a mix of both!

 Cannellini beans are great for you and a wonderful addition to a healthy diet!

-Beans, and legumes in general, offer numerous health benefits as they are an excellent source of vegetarian protein, dietary fiber and other nutrients.
+Beans, and legumes in general, offer numerous health benefits: they’re an excellent source of vegetarian protein and dietary fiber, along with other essential nutrients!

 Cannellini beans specifically are a superfood and loaded with antioxidants, plus they have more dietary fiber than red beans.

 Also, white beans are low in calories and they have been shown to help with weight loss since they act as an inhibitor that stops your body from absorbing carbohydrates quickly.